hellohaptik/docs_haptik/docs/bot-builder/basic/creating-story.md

 #### Creating a Sub-story

 To start adding substories, click on the story in which you want to start your work.
-This will take you to the bot builder graph:
+This will take you to the bot builder graph.

 ![creating_substory_new](assets/creating_substory_new.png)